 This is a very simple salve to make, but a very important one.
-It’s one I knew I needed to add to my summer first aid kit.
-You never know when someone’s going to get a splinter, or touch a thorny bush and get one stuck.
+I knew I needed to add it to my summer first aid kit.
+You never know when someone will get a splinter, touch a thorny bush, or get a tick bite.
 That’s where drawing salve comes in.

-A drawing salve contains activated charcoal and bentonite clay, both of which help draw out any poisons, splinters, or other “stuff” that shouldn’t be in the skin.
+This drawing salve contains activated charcoal and bentonite clay, which help draw out any poisons, splinters, or other “stuff” that shouldn’t be in the skin.
 It can help with bug bites and stings, too.
-Lavender is generally soothing.
-It’s very easy to make, and it’s something you shouldn’t be without.
+Lavender is a great addition because it is generally soothing.
+It’s very easy to make and something you shouldn’t be without.

-Last fall, we had this in our first aid kit when an adult friend said, during our hike, that she’d brushed up against a plant and felt itchy and had a small rash starting.
-We put this salve on it, and she told me later that by the time we got home, the rash was basically gone!
-We also used it on chicken pox on our kids later in the fall, and it helped them sleep a little better when the spots were itchiest.
-Lots of uses for this one!
+Last fall, we had this in our first aid kit when an adult friend said during our hike that she had brushed up against a plant and felt itchy.
+Right away, a small rash started.
+We put this salve on it, and she told me later that the rash was gone when we got home!
+We also used it on chicken pox on our kids later in the fall, and it helped them sleep a little better when the spots were itchy.
+There are lots of uses for this one!